-Today we will have a chat with a teacher, a blogger and a singer from West Bengal, Prama Sarkar.
+Today we will have a chat with a teacher, a blogger, a YouTube, and a singer from West Bengal, Prama Sarkar.
 Mother of a 1.8 years old boy, Rudraroop Ganguly, Prama always had a penchant for music and singing.
 She is successfully running her motherhood & recipe blog Mommy Chirping and is active on Instagram too.
+You can also follow her YouTube channel Prama Sarkar for many insightful videos.

 Born and raised in Malda, West Bengal, Prama is a post graduate in Geography from Banaras Hindu University, Varanasi, and also holds a PG Diploma in Geoinformatics.
 She qualified NET (National Eligibility Test) in 2017 and has worked as an Assistant Teacher in Rotary Public School, Angul, Odisha till 2017.